harshnisar/badfish/readme.md

-# Badfish - Missing data munging library
+# Badfish - A missing data wrangling library in Python

 Badfish introduces MissFrame, a wrapper over `pandas` `DataFrame`, to wrangle through and investigate missing data.
 It opens an easy to use API to summarize and explore patterns in missingness.